PerformYard/babel-plugin-autobind-class-methods/README.md

-# babel-plugin-autobind-class-methods
+# babel-plugin-autobind-class-methods v2.0.0
-Autobinds "this" to class methods, works with hot reloading, created to be used with React
+Autobinds "this" to class methods and works with hot reloading.

-Requires React Hot Loader 3
+Compatible with the latest React Hot Loader 3-beta

 Install:
 ```